 Take a minute.
 Think of the the stress put on Christian police officers who follow that particular scriptural injunction.
 Adrenaline alone nixes the no injury clause, and since violence makes a mess, the temptation to protect Blue with a false word must be an ongoing danger.
 It is a challenge other Christians don’t face.

 After all, we pay police officers pointedly not to turn the other cheek.
 Of all Christians, only of them do we urge, Peter, pick up your sword.
-Is lying to a suspect false witness or good interrogation?.
+We may legitimately ask, is lying to a suspect false witness or good interrogation?.

-We ask the police to protect us from the contagion of fear without becoming infected themselves.
-We expect the police to engage with real live parasitic murderous evil and to emerge untainted by contact.
-Christians officers, true believing Christians, have the miraculous antidote, but in the heat of action do they always remember that syringe?
+We ask the police to protect us from the contagions of the soul without becoming infected themselves.
+We expect the police to engage with real, live, parasitic, murderous evil and to emerge untainted by contact.
+Christians officers, true believing Christians, have the miraculous antidote, but in the heat of of the moment will they always remember that syringe?

-Some young Christian researcher should take up this two part challenge: What percentage of US police officers are Christian and what percentage of those are corrupt?
+Some diligent and resourceful researcher should take up this two part challenge: What percentage of US police officers are Christian and what percentage of those are corrupt?
 My intuition says that a dwindling majority are still Christian, although generational and demographic shifts could be taking a toll.
 Of the percentage involved in wrong doing, my intuition gives way to a prejudice.
 I really don’t want to believe it’s significant.

 Yes, Luke 3:14 is clear about God’s expectation of righteous police officers and deviation can bring tragedy, such as that in Baltimore.
 But jump up a couple of lines: